David Grier

 David Grier is an American acoustic guitarist.
-He is considered to be one of the premier flatpicking guitarists in the world.
-His crosspicking, unique phrasing, and his ability to create multiple variations on a theme are hallmarks of his playing style.
+A three-time IBMA guitarist of the year, Grier has been lauded as highly influential and a master flatpicker by music publications and several of his colleagues.

+Grier is particularly known for crosspicking, as well as unique phrasing and repeated variations of melody and harmony parts.
+The Bluegrass Situation has noted Grier's "phenomenal cross-picking guitar techniques, which put him among the greatest bluegrass players of the last several decades."

+He has the rare distinction of appearing as a guitarist on bluegrass albums which have been nominated for Grammy Awards in three different decades.

 Biography

 Early history

 Grier was born in Washington D.C. in 1961.
-His family moved to Nashville when he was 3, and began playing guitar at age 6.
+His family moved to Nashville when he was 3, and he began playing guitar at age 6.
 Grier's father Lamar was a banjo player in Bluegrass legend Bill Monroe's band for a number of years.

 Roland White was a major musical influence on the young Grier, and helped him learn to play.
 Grier's guitar playing is also heavily influenced by that of Clarence White, Roland's brother.

 When he was 20 years old, Grier joined the Virginia band Full Time.
 During the 1980s, he performed with Country Gazette and Doug Dillard, and then began to record his own albums beginning with Freewheeling in 1988.